 - Click Save.

-Before AuthPoint can receive authentication requests from Veracode, you must specify Veracode as a SAML resource in AuthPoint.
-You must also assign an access policy for the Veracode resource to the user groups that must authenticate to log in.
+Before AuthPoint can receive authentication requests from Veracode, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Veracode resource to determine which users can authenticate and log in to Veracode and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint